 Research and development expense consists primarily of personnel costs for our engineering, service and design teams.
 Additionally, research and development expense includes contractor fees, depreciation and amortization and allocated overhead costs.
-Research and development costs are expensed as incurred.
 We expect that our research and development expense will increase in absolute dollars as our business grows, particularly as we incur additional costs related to continued investments in our platform.